birc-gsa/schedule/projects/input/project-02.inp.md

 # Project 2: Suffix tree construction

 You should implement a suffix tree construction algorithm.
-You can choose to implement the naive O(n²)-time construction algorithm as discussed in class or McCreight’s O(n) construction algorithm.
+You can choose to implement the naive $O(n^2)$-time construction algorithm as discussed in class or McCreight’s $O(n)$ construction algorithm.
 After that, implement a search algorithm (similar to slow-scan) for finding all occurrences of a pattern.
-This algorithm should run in O(m+z) where m is the length of the pattern and z the number of occurrences.
+This algorithm should run in $O(m+z)$ where $m$ is the length of the pattern and $z$ the number of occurrences.

 Write a program, `st` using the suffix tree exact pattern search algorithm (similar to slow-scan) to report all indices in a string where a given pattern occurs.